-Joanne is currently Chief Operating Officer at 1000heads, running the Sydney office of the world’s largest Word of Mouth agency.
-She’s recently returned to Oz after four years living and working in the UK.
+Joanne is currently running her own consultancy practice, with clients in finance, technology and education sectors.
+She was previously Chief Operating Officer at 1000heads, running the Sydney office of the world’s largest Word of Mouth agency.

 Joanne moved to the UK in December 2007 on a Highly Skilled Migrant Program visa, to exercise her skills in social networking production and deployment with Xenial, a Fleming Media company, where she was Client Director.
 Following her time with Xenial, Joanne went on to act as a consultant for a number of UK companies, as well as developing courseware for Knowledge Universe, based in Singapore.
 Her last major consultancy in the UK involved launching HiBROW.tv as its Chief Operating Officer.

 Previously Joanne had a successful consultancy practice in Australia.
 She resigned after twelve years as a university academic in February 2007 to pursue her consultancy business full-time.
 After receiving a number of queries from the private sector to act as a consultant, but never having enough time to devote to her contract work, Joanne felt it was finally time to move away from the comfort of the university life and focus on her commercial ventures.